 TERMS AND CONDITIONS OF SALE

-Making a booking with Gondwana Tours and Safaris Pty is taken as acceptance by the customer of these terms and conditions.
+Making a booking with Gondwana Tours & Safaris (Pty) Ltd is taken as acceptance by the customer of these terms and conditions.

 2. Conditions of website use

 All of the content of our website is copyrighted.
 Permission must be obtained from us in writing if you wish to use any of our content for any other purpose than supporting yourself on a trip booked with us.

 Requests for quotations and other information submitted to us by any of our competitors, potential suppliers or their associates, under the guise of being a genuine customer request, will be treated as fraudulent.
 Discovery of any such fraud will be pursued in the courts to the maximum penalty.
 We will not only claim for time lost directly on fielding such enquiries, but we will also make much larger claims concerning the advantage gained by the possession of such information provided in the competitive environment in which we operate.

 3. The bookings process

 During the sales process Gondwana Tours & Safaris will probably provide you with a number of different quotations.
 When you are sufficiently satisfied with a quotation and are ready to proceed to booking, please advise us and we will reconfirm that all bookings are reserved.
 We will then send an invoice with details for payment and reconfirming the exact itinerary that you want to book and are legally agreeing to.

 We will also send a booking form to complete which should be sent back to us at the same time as making payment if possible.
 Please note though that you will be deemed to have entered into a binding contract with Gondwana Tours & Safaris as soon as we receive payment either by credit card or by bank transfer even if we have not received the booking form.

 The party leader thereafter becomes liable to make all payments for all guests on the trip and any cancellation or amendment fees that may subsequently arise.